Mohan Jose: Career

 Mohan Jose was a government officer in Bombay.
 He debuted in Chamaram in 1980.
 Later he moved to Madras to become a full-time movie actor.
-Rajavinte Makan, Bhoomiyile Rajakkanmar, New Delhi, Nair Saab, Aye Auto, Lelam, Crime File, Black, Nerariyan CBI, Roudram, Crazy Gopalan are a few among other Malayalam Movies in which he portrayed versatile and inimitable characters.
+Rajavinte Makan, Bhoomiyile Rajakkanmar, New Delhi, Nair Saab, Aye Auto, Lelam, Crime File, Black, Nerariyan CBI, Roudram, and Crazy Gopalan are a few among other Malayalam movies in which he portrayed versatile and inimitable characters.